 - Building the capacity and reputation of participants as innovative and progressive leaders

-- Accessing University post-graduate student researchers to support the collation and analysis of school-based data
+- Accessing researchers to support the collation and analysis of school-based data

 - Schools working with the University to develop and publish case studies that promote the program and the schools’ innovations

-- Providing each school with a project officer to help facilitate their engagement with the program and their collaboration with other schools.
+- Providing each school with an academic mentor to help facilitate their engagement with the program and their collaboration with other schools.

 Program participants will have the opportunity to share their progress, receive critical feedback, and establish relationships with a range of schools, experts and influencers from across the education sector.